 My son has become a wizard on digital devices.
 Give him an iPhone, iPad or iMac, and he’s right at home.
 Of course, I’m not a big fan of Wi-Fi, so I make sure that he keeps any mobile device on airplane mode as much as possible.
 I’m also not a fan of the posture-destroying,…

-Push-ups are a great way to assess muscle endurance of the upper body and core.
-The American College of Sports Medicine (ACSM) and the Canadian Society for Exercise Physiology (CSEP) recommend that males perform a push-up test pivoting from the toes and females from the knees.
-What happens on average when a female goes from…
+Push-ups are a great way to assess upper body and core muscular endurance.
+Both the American College of Sports Medicine (ACSM) and the Canadian Society for Exercise Physiology (CSEP) recommend that men perform push-up tests from the toes and women from the knees.
+What usually happens when a woman transitions from a modified (bent-knee) push-up…

 The push-up is one of the most poorly executed exercises.
 One major issue is core stability—many people resemble a dolphin “swimming” through their reps.
 The core must remain tight and stable with a neutral spine throughout every repetition.
 If form breaks down, the set should be terminated.
 Another common mistake is inadequate depth.
 Every rep…